-Level 3 appeal An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.
+Level 3 appeal An Administrative Law Judge or an attorney adjudicator who works for

 - If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
 Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
 If we decide to appeal, it will go to a Level 4 appeal. - o If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision.